-We now permit past channel symbols to influence the CSIT, see Sec.~\ref{subsec:feedback}.
+We now permit past channel symbols to influence the CSIT; see Sec.~\ref{subsec:feedback}.
 Suppose the CSIT has the form

 for some function $f_{T\ell}(.)$ and for all $i$ and $\ell$.
-The motivation for~\eqref{eq:ibm-ST} is that useful CSIR may not be available until the end of a block, or even much later.
-But in the mean time, the receiver can, e.g., quantize the $Y_i^{\ell-1}$ and transmit the quantization bits via feedback.
-This lets one study fast power control and/or beamforming without precise knowledge of the channel coefficients.
+The motivation for~\eqref{eq:ibm-ST} is that useful CSIR may not be available until the end of a block or even much later.
+In the meantime, the receiver can, e.g., quantize the $Y_i^{\ell-1}$ and transmit the quantization bits via feedback.
+This lets one study fast power control and beamforming without precise knowledge of the channel coefficients.

 Define the string of past and current states as